 Tours were very pricey as well, starting from around $70 USD for basic day trips and averaging around $140 USD for a two-tank dive.

-While those are beautiful places, they were not what we were looking for in Placencia.
+While those are beautiful places, they were not what we were looking for when visiting Placencia.

-This is probably a controversial opinion, but after visiting some truly stunning beaches in the past year, from the pebble beaches of Croatia to the white sand beaches of Koh Tao–not to mention the beautiful beaches of Puerto Escondido, Playa del Carmen, and Isla Holbox very recently–Placencia just didn’t “wow”.
+This is probably a controversial opinion, but after visiting some truly stunning beaches in the past year, from the pebble beaches of Croatia to the white sand beaches of Koh Tao–not to mention the beautiful beaches of Puerto Escondido and the Yucatan Peninsula very recently–Placencia just didn’t “wow”.

-This is certainly a bit of travel snobbiness talking–your 50th beach will never be as stunning as the first (for example, I know that I’ll never be able to objectively view the beaches of Nassau after seeing the Caribbean for the first time there), but either way, we definitely didn’t have our socks knocked off.
+This is certainly a bit of travel snobbiness talking–your 50th beach will never be as stunning as the first (for example, I know that I’ll never be able to objectively view the beaches of Nassau after seeing the Caribbean for the first time there).

 Where We Stayed in Placencia